infopkrajput/infopkrajput/README.md

-- 👋 Hi, I’m @infopkrajput
+- 👋 Hi, I’m Pushpendra Kumar
 - 🌱 I’m currently learning MCA from Sikkim Manipal University
 - 💞️ I’m looking to collaborate to learn new things and grow together
 - 📫 How to reach me info.pkrajput@gmail.com